 First of all, this wasn’t the first brain supplement that I’ve used.
 I’ve actually used OptiMind, and still am.

-When I recieved Scott’s email, I was quick to looking into ways of buying a bottle and luckily, I found out that the company is actually offering a free trial (well you do have to pay $5 for the shipping…)
+When I received Scott’s email, I was quick to look into ways of buying a bottle and luckily, I found out that the company is actually offering a free trial (well you do have to pay $5 for the shipping…)